 Some play that a Sur cannot be scored by a player or team with more than 40 points.
 On the other hand, some players impose no restriction and allow a Sur to be scored irrespective of how many points you already have.

 Some play that although you cannot score a Sur for yourself after the last deal, when playing your last four cards, you can still make a Sur to cancel an opponent's Sur during this period.

-Here is Ali Jahânshiri's Pâsur page.
+Here is an archive copy of Ali Jahânshiri's Pâsur page.